-Save the Boards and Memorialize the Movement are ongoing initiatives to collect and preserve the protest art that was created in response to the murder of George Floyd in Minneapolis on May 25th, 2020.
+Memorialize the Movement is an ongoing initiative to collect and preserve the plywood art that was created in response to the murder of George Floyd in Minneapolis on May 25th, 2020.

-We hope to create a safe and inclusive space for people to reflect on the events that occurred during the summer of 2020 and ensure that we keep this Civil Rights movement going through this art.
+Our goal is to create a safe and inclusive permanent space for people to reflect on the events that occurred during the summer of 2020 and ensure that we continue to help shed light on this Civil Rights movement through the murals.

-Our mission is to collect, preserve, and make accessible to the public the protest art that emerged following the Minneapolis Uprising of 2020.
+Our mission is to collect, preserve, and make accessible to the public the plywood murals that emerged following the Minneapolis Uprising of 2020.
 This will ensure that the story of these historic events that occurred are told by the voices of the Black community who experienced them.
-Our is work is meant to honor the original purpose of the boards, which were a means of protest and memorializing this time and place in history.
+Our work is meant to honor the original purpose of the murals, which were a means of protest and memorializing this time and place in history.
 We will

 accomplish through continued action.